The production, Staying Alive, deals with a very sensitive issue – the death of a child.

 How is SLOW funded?

 We were lucky enough to receive Lottery Funding this year.
-We also receive funding from Islington Community Chest, London Initiative Funds, and we are supported by the Waitrose Community Matters scheme, The Maple Trust, and member fundraising.
+We also receive funding from Islington Community Chest, London Initiative funds, and we are supported by Waitrose Community Matters scheme, The Marple Trust, and from 2 individuals who have hosted fundraising sporting events for us.

 How can we help out with your work?

-Our Local Giving page is the best way to support us, though we are very happy for any fundraising event to be hosted for us, please do get in touch if you would like to fundraise for SLOW.
+Our Local Giving page is the best way to support us, though we are very happy for any event to be hosted for us, please get in touch with Nic or Kelly if you would like to fundraise for SLOW.
+Link to Local Giving below